CHAPTER 9-B. FISCAL ADMINISTRATOR

 (c)(i) Failure of a political subdivision to provide an audit required by R.S.
 24:513

-to the legislative auditor for a period of three consecutive fiscal years shall automatically
+to the legislative auditor for a period of two consecutive fiscal years shall automatically

 remove the political subdivision from the category of "financial stability" as defined in this